jakubvalenta/geoshare/README.md

 ## Contributing

 Your contributions are welcome!
-To show that you'd like to work on a bug, or feature request, please comment on the relevant [GitHub issue](https://github.com/jakubvalenta/geoshare/issues) or create a new one.
+To show that you’d like to work on a bug, or feature request, please comment on the relevant [GitHub issue](https://github.com/jakubvalenta/geoshare/issues) or create a new one.